Tatiana-Ngamba/The-GitGirls-Collective-group-7/README.md

 ● geopandas == 0.14.0

-Run the code <!pip install library_name> in your terminal to install each of the above modules:
+Run the code <!pip install library_name> in your Jupyter Notebook to install each of the above modules.
+If you are executing these commands directly in the terminal, exclude the leading "!":

 !pip install pandas